 This complex assembled from six buildings, including a former banana distribution warehouse, is the home to ArtsQuest’s visual arts education programs.
 It includes 30 studio artists, three galleries and multiple classrooms.
-It’s also home to Pennsylvania Youth Theatre (which offers dance, drama and voice education to students ages 6 to 18), the Pediatric Cancer Foundation and Santa Bannon Fine Art.
+It’s also home to Pennsylvania Youth Theatre (which offers dance, drama and voice education to students ages 6 to 18).

 Banko Family Community Room & Gallery

-A beautiful art gallery and multi-purpose venue that features incredible artwork, host to 5 regional and national exhibitions a year, and numerous special events.
+A beautiful art gallery and multi-purpose venue that features incredible artwork, host to five regional and national exhibitions a year, and numerous special events.

 Hallway to the Arts